 A taxpayer filing a delayed tax return might have 3 positions:

-- He has already paid the requisite taxes due to the IT department before the due date OR
+- The taxpayer has already paid the requisite taxes due to the IT department before the due date OR

-- He has a refund of tax due from the IT department OR
+- The taxpayer has a refund of tax due from the IT department OR

-- He has taxes outstanding to be paid to the department at the time of filing of return.
+- The taxpayer has taxes outstanding to be paid to the department at the time of filing of return.

 Interest u/s 234A is applicable only in the case of point 3 above.
 Hence you need not worry about the levy of interest u/s 234A in case you have already paid the requisite tax or you have no tax liability/refund due.